-If a child is absent from school the parent/carer must follow the following procedures:
+If a child is absent from school the parent must follow these procedures:

-- Contact the school on the first day of absence before 8.55am using the Studybugs APP or by text or telephone. - Contact the school on every further day of absence, again before 8.55am - Ensure that your child returns to school as soon as possible and you provide any medical evidence if requested to support the absence.
+- Contact the school on the first day of absence before 8.45 am The school has an answer phone available to leave a message if nobody is available to take your call, or you may call into school personally and speak to the office staff.
+You may also send an email. - Contact the school on every further day of absence, again before 8.45am - Ensure that your child returns to school as soon as possible and you provide any medical evidence, if requested, to support the absence